choiruzain-latrobe/Lab-7-/README.md

 </p>

 ## Change model definition
-File: blog/api/src/models/post.js
+File: blog/api/src/models/post.js.

-Modify model definition to specify validations, so that the posts.js become as follows:
+Modify model definition to specify validations, so that the posts.js become as follows: (done)

 ```javascript
 'use strict';